 Also known as the precedence effect it relies upon the way we hear in real life: the time differences between the left and right ears are sonic clues that tell our brain the direction a sound is coming from.
 So if we apply a delay of, say 20 ms to the right channel only, we perceive the sound coming more to the left.

-While this can be really effective to create a dramatic stereo widening effect, it must be noted that in mono you'll experience comb filtering and so a thinner, altered timbre because you are basically summing a sound with a delayed copy of itself.
+While this can be effective in creating a dramatic stereo-widening effect, it must be noted that in mono you'll experience comb filtering and so a thinner, altered timbre because you are summing a sound with a delayed copy of itself.

 In this way, the centered copy, which is mono like the original, preserves the mid presence and so gives the haas effect more mono compatibility.